fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-linux-lab.md

 ### What You’ll Learn
 In this codelab you will learn

-* how to get information about the CPU
+* how to get information about the CPU (Central Processing Unit)
-* how to monitor CPU with Linux Tools
+* how to monitor CPU with Linux tools
 * how to perform a test run

 ###  Where You Can Look Up